halitmancar/SayisalLoto---HW1/README.md

 # SayisalLotoo
-This project eliminates the duplicate members of an array and writes the last array.
+This code creates gambling papers and shows them.